Advice > Software engineering

 Example "learn and be curious" questions asked by Amazon

-Insist on the highest standards — "Leaders have relentlessly high standards — many people may think these standards are unreasonably high.
-Leaders are continually raising the bar and drive their teams to deliver high quality products, services, and processes.
+Insist on the highest standards: "Leaders have relentlessly high standards — many people may think these standards are unreasonably high.
+Leaders are continually raising the bar and driving their teams to deliver high-quality products, services, and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.”

 Amazon takes the view that nothing is ever “good enough.”
 They’d like to see that you push for standards that are difficult to meet.

-To demonstrate your commitment to high standards, Bilwasiva, Amazon interview coach says to cite examples from your previous roles where you established processes, guidelines, and quality assurance measures to uphold standards and drive continuous improvement.
+To demonstrate your commitment to high standards, Bilwasiva suggests citing examples from your previous roles where you established processes, guidelines, and quality assurance measures to uphold standards and drive continuous improvement.

 • How do you ensure standards are met when delivering projects?

-You’ll want to show that you take action when something is wrong and acknowledge your own faults before blaming other people and teams.
+You’ll want to show that you take action when something is wrong and acknowledge your own faults before blaming others.

 Example "earn trust" questions asked by Amazon